AS MIKE DESCRIBES HIS LIFE pre-product, I imagine the scene he paints.

 'I felt like all I saw from one week to the next was car, airport, training room, hotel room.

 'Sure, you're getting paid.
 But it’s stressful.

 'And it was starting to have an impact.

 'My relationship with my wife and those people I care about.

 ‘Eventually, I just felt… something's got to give here.

-‘I also always knew that what I teach could have a huge impact with charitable NGOs (Non-Governmental Organisations), those types of organisations.
+‘I also knew I could have a huge impact with charitable NGOs (Non-Governmental Organisations).